Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 3. Pick project management tools that work for you.
 Instagram famously ran from tasks listed in a single elaborate Google Doc, but hopefully you can do better.
 4. The new process should be eventually extendable to all the team's work.

-Either your team will have a new and better way of doing some things, or you'll know exactly where your organization stands on developer autonomy.

 ## Good luck
 It's a big step so let's review why going beyond code factory is necessary.